vectra-ai-research/derf/docs/comparison.md

 However, the attack technique format of Atomic Red Team is [based on YAML](https://github.com/redcanaryco/atomic-red-team/blob/7576aff377781ba3546c0835e48bffc980b4cbc8/atomics/T1098.001/T1098.001.yaml#L169-L196), and it's therefore easier to add new TTPs, even if they are not in the core of Atomic Red Team.

-## [Leonidas](https://github.com/FSecureLABS/leonidas) by F-Secure (Nick Jones)
+## [Leonidas](https://github.com/WithSecureLabs/leonidas) by WithSecure (Nick Jones)
 **Credit: Description by Status Red Team**

 > Leonidas is a framework for executing attacker actions in the cloud.
 It provides a YAML-based format for defining cloud attacker tactics, techniques and procedures (TTPs) and their associated detection properties

-While Stratus Red Team and Leonidas have similar goals, their implementation is fundamentally different.
+While The DeRF, Stratus Red Team and Leonidas all have similar goals, their implementation is fundamentally different.

+### Leonidas
 - Leonidas is a [fully-fledged web application](https://github.com/FSecureLABS/leonidas/blob/master/docs/deploying-leonidas.md) you deploy in your AWS account using Terraform, and then a CodePipeline pipeline.
 - Then, you use "Leo", the test case orchestrator, to hit the web API and detonate attack techniques.
 - Leonidas allows describing TTPs as [YAML](https://github.com/FSecureLABS/leonidas/blob/master/definitions/execution/modify-lambda-function-code.yml), making it easier to extend than Stratus Red Team.